techbd123/MyCompiler/README.md

 *	Pointers or Arrays are NOT implemented

 *	`:=print:=arg1,arg2,arg3,...` will show output as stdout.
-Besides the keyword `newline` given as argument to will yield a newline in stdout.
+Besides the keyword `newline` given as an argument will yield a newline in stdout.

 *	`arg:=Input_Integer:=` will take integer from stdin.